snivarty/pdfama/README.md

 We are proud of `pdfAMA`'s ability to deliver a truly private and powerful AI experience directly in the browser, with response times and quality comparable to commercial cloud solutions.
 Our key accomplishments include:

-*   **Achieving 100% On-Device AI Processing:** Successfully implementing a complete AI pipeline—from PDF parsing to question answering—that operates entirely within the user's browser, setting a new standard for data privacy in AI tools.
+*   **Achieving 100% On-Device AI Processing:** Successfully implementing a complete AI pipeline—from PDF parsing to question answering—that operates entirely within the user's browser that works for large and complex documents.
-*   **Near-Instantaneous Response Times:** By eliminating network latency, `pdfAMA` provides answers almost instantly, significantly enhancing the user experience.
+*   **Fast Response Times:** By eliminating network latency, `pdfAMA` provides answers almost instantly, significantly enhancing the user experience.
 *   **Robust Local Storage:** Developing an efficient, in-browser vector database capable of handling complex document embeddings and rapid similarity searches.
 *   **Seamless Integration with Chrome's Built-in AI:** Effectively leveraging the Prompt API to power intelligent document interactions without compromising performance or privacy.